Chloe1229/finaltest_for_reviewer/README.md

 ④ **Prevent Raw HTML/Tag/Error Output**
    - Do NOT display any raw HTML tags or unrendered code at the top of each page (e.g., `<br><h5>1. 신청인</h5>...` etc).
    - Only properly rendered tables and text data should be visible to the user.
+   - Move the code that displays the page number and renders the “⬅ 이전/다음 ➡” buttons outside the `else:` block in `step1_to_8_step8_final_.py`.
+   - Ensure these elements are shown regardless of whether `current_idx` is `None` or a valid index.
    - When using Streamlit (e.g., `st.markdown(..., unsafe_allow_html=True)`), ensure that raw HTML is rendered, not printed as literal text.

 ⑤ **Satisfaction Requirements Table – Omission/Error Fix**